DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

      index.addFeature(feat)

-* alternatively, you can load all features of a layer at once using bulk loading
+* alternatively (much faster), you can load all features of a layer at once using bulk loading

   .. testcode:: vectors

-     index = QgsSpatialIndex(layer.getFeatures())
+     index = QgsSpatialIndex(vlayer.getFeatures())

 * once spatial index is filled with some values, you can do some queries